Complement your Communication coursework with hands-on experience

 To be eligible for an internship, you must have completed at least 45 credits and have a minimum GPA of 2.0.

 You can earn as few as 1 to as many as 18, depending on the hours you put into the internship each week.
 One credit for every 40 hours of work is typical.
-These credits are graded as pass/fail and are treated as elective—they do not fulfill any department requirements (there are no exceptions to this).
+These credits are graded as pass/fail and are treated as elective—they do not fulfill any department requirements (there are no exceptions to this rule).
 No more than 18 credits can be applied toward graduation, regardless of how many internships you complete.

 In order to receive academic credit for an internship, you must work with a Faculty Sponsor and fill out an Academic Contract, available at the Internship Office in 511 Goodell.
 For help identifying a faculty sponsor, please contact your faculty advisor.